Diabetes in Children: Preparing a Care Plan for School

 - Insulin, if needed.
 Make sure you include information on how to give insulin to your child, how much insulin to give, and how to store the insulin.
 Your child may get it as a shot, use an insulin pen, or have an insulin pump.

-- Oral medicine.
-If your child takes pills for diabetes, make sure you include instructions on how, when, and how much medicine your child should take.
+- Other medicine.
+If your child takes other medicine for diabetes, make sure you include instructions on how, when, and how much medicine your child should take.

 - Meals and snacks.